-If you are approaching your divorce and have concerns about visitation, then we invite you to contact us at Kogut & Wilson, L.L.C. today.
-Our proven Chicago divorce attorneys have more than two decades of combined family law experience and handled hundreds of cases in this practice area.
-We’re ready to help you assert your role and child’s life and diligently pursue a reasonable parenting time and visitation plan on your behalf.
+If you have concerns about parenting time/visitation, then we invite you to contact Kogut & Wilson, L.L.C. today.
+Our experienced Chicago divorce attorneys have more than two decades of combined family law experience and have handled hundreds of cases in this practice area.
+As specialists in this field, we are ready to help you assert your role in your child’s life and diligently pursue a reasonable parenting time plan on your behalf.

 Call our firm at (312) 565-4100 to start exploring your options.
 Our compassionate team is ready to speak with you.

-Gone are the days where children visit their non-custodial parents every other weekend.
 The courts now recognize that both parents should have a substantial role in the life of their children.
-While every family is different, many non-custodial parents can expect generous visitation time with their children.
+Each parent is presumed to be fit for parenting time unless it can be shown otherwise.
+While every family is different, many parents without decision-making responsibilities may enjoy parenting time with their children.

-There are, however, a few circumstances where visiting time may be limited by the court.
+In some circumstances, parenting time may be limited by the court if the court finds that it is in the best interests of the child.
 In these cases, the court may be concerned about the welfare of the child and restrict visiting time or even assign supervision.

-Like other divorce terms, parenting time and visitation can be modified if there is a significant change in a parent’s circumstances.
-No matter what your concerns are, our firm is ready to listen, discuss your options, and ensure that the court is thoroughly informed of your critical role in the life of your child.
+Like other divorce terms, parenting time can be modified if a parent or the child experiences a significant change in circumstances.
+No matter what your concerns are, our firm is ready to listen and discuss your options.

-Our Chicago family lawyers are ready to offer free consultation for prospective clients to get started.
+Our Chicago family lawyers offer consultations to get started.
 Fill out our online form to reach out to us today.